diagrams/diagrams-doc/doc/metafont.rst

 Loops
 =====

-The Metafont algorithm can also build loops: wrapping a path description with the `cyclePath` function will connect the final point back to the first.
+The Metafont algorithm can also build loops: use `cyclePath` to terminate your path instead of `endPt p` to generate a loop with a final segment that cycles smoothly back to where the loop.
+Of course, you can exercise control over the final segment in the same way as any other.

 .. class:: lhs

 ::

-  example = metafont . cyclePath $ z4.--.z1.--.z2.--.endpt z6
+  example = metafont $ z4.--.z1.--.z2.--.z6.- tension 1.5 -.cyclePath

 .. class:: dia